Jinxiansen/SwiftUI/README_CN.md

 ## 📄 License

-SwiftUI is released under the [GPL-3.0 license](LICENSE).
+SwiftUI is released under the [MIT license](LICENSE).
 See LICENSE for details.